Dentures: Tooth loss

-People can become entirely edentulous (without teeth) for many reasons, the most prevalent being removal due to dental disease, which typically relates to oral flora control, i.e., periodontal disease and tooth decay.
+People can become entirely edentulous for many reasons, the most prevalent being removal due to dental disease, which typically relates to oral flora control, i.e., periodontal disease and tooth decay.
 Other reasons include pregnancy, tooth developmental defects caused by severe malnutrition, genetic defects such as dentinogenesis imperfecta, trauma, or drug use.

-Periodontitis is defined as an inflammatory lesion mediated by host-pathogen interaction that results in the loss of connective tissue fibre attachment to the root surface and ultimately to the alveolar bone.
+Periodontitis is defined as an inflammatory lesion mediated by host-pathogen interaction that results in the loss of connective tissue fiber attachment to the root surface and ultimately to the alveolar bone.
 It is the loss of connective tissue to the root surface that leads to teeth falling out.
 The hormones associated with pregnancy increases the risk of gingivitis and vomiting.

 Hormones released during pregnancy softens the cardia muscle ring that keeps food within the stomach.
 Hydrochloric acid is the acid involved in gastric reflux, also known as morning sickness.
-This acid, at a pH of 1.5-3.5 coats the enamel on the teeth; at a pH of 6.5 and mainly affect the palatal surfaces of the maxillary teeth, eventually the enamel is softened and easily wears away.
+This acid, at a pH of 1.5-3.5, coats the enamel on the teeth, mainly affecting the palatal surfaces of the maxillary teeth.
+Eventually the enamel is softened and easily wears away.

 Dental trauma refers to trauma (injury) to the teeth and/or periodontium (gums, periodontal ligament, alveolar bone).
 Strong force may cause the root of the tooth to completely dislocate from its socket, mild trauma may cause the tooth to chip.

 Types

 Removable partial dentures

 Removable partial dentures are for patients who are missing some of their teeth on a particular arch.
 Fixed partial dentures, also known as "crown and bridge" dentures, are made from crowns that are fitted on the remaining teeth.
-They act as abutments and pontics and are made from materials resembling the missing teeth.
+They act as abutments and pontics, and are made from materials resembling the missing teeth.
 Fixed bridges are more expensive than removable appliances but are more stable.

 Another option in this category is the flexible partial, which takes advantage of innovations in digital technology.
 Flexible partial fabrication involves only non-invasive procedures.
 Dentures can be difficult to clean and can affect oral hygiene.